Android

 Building with Android Studio is very simple:

-1. In the Builder, click the EXPORT button and then select Android Studio project:
+1. In the Builder, click the EXPORT button and then select Android Studio:

 568